The ASMonaco Aikido Emblem (Mon) is the traditional Japanese pattern of the nine diamonds (Kokonotsu bishi), in the colours of the Principality.

 I still think this way, and I swear an oath to work with all the peoples of the world so that it becomes a reality.
 I have no students.
 From the beginning, I have wanted to be each and everyone's friend.
 Each of you is my teacher.
 If we train together, my mission will be achieved."

 In keeping with the spirit of the Founder, ASMonaco Aikido refuses political strictures and inward-looking attitudes.
-We wish to be the privileged place where all aikido styles (and aikidoka) can meet and learn to know each other.
-This is why we are glad to entertain friendships and partnerships with the following organisations, which represent numerous styles and schools of Aikido in France and in the world.
+We are glad to entertain friendships and partnerships with the following organisations, which represent numerous styles and schools of Aikido in France and in the world.